frappe/erpnext/erpnext/docs/user/manual/en/non_profit/Volunteer/volunteer.md

 **Address and Contact Section:** This Section linked to address and contact doctypes.

-**Accounting Section:** This section allowed to set member accounting details such as Account Receivable.

 **Volunteer Availability Section:** This section is child table which contains select field about volunteer availability. a volunteer can select availability such as weekly, morning etc

 **Volunteer Skills Section:** This section is child table which contains data field about the volunteer skills. a volunteer can add multiple skill for eg. Desk Job,